 To obtain a copy of your L+M Hospital itemized bill, please call 860-444-4702.
 Make sure to have patient name, date of service, account number and/or medical record number available.

 Lawrence + Memorial Hospital provides some services free or at a reduced charge to uninsured or underinsured individuals who cannot afford to pay for medical care.
 Patients whose income does not exceed 250 percent of the federal poverty level will be considered eligible for free care.
-Patients whose income does not exceed 400 percent of the federal poverty level and do not have insurance may be considered eligible for a Sliding Scale discount.
 Please speak with a Financial Counselor to see if you are eligible for financial assistance.
-Click the links to see specific eligibility criteria,a Plain Language Summary, and our Financial Assistance Policy for more information.
+For more information regarding a Plain Language Summary, or our Financial Assistance Policy.
+A list of Yale New Haven Health System credentialed providers.

 Also, anyone may apply for the Hospital Financial Assistance Program (Application) offered by Lawrence + Memorial Hospital whether that person is insured or uninsured.
 Eligibility for the Hospital FAP is determined by the applicant’s income, assets, and family size.
 You may be asked to apply for the Connecticut Medicaid program before you can apply for the Hospital FAP.
 [Consejeras Financieras/Financial Counselors que hablan Español están disponibles para ayudar.]